 Situations Where We Can Help You

-The Cleveland Foundation will work with you to customize charitable solutions for your clients.
-We will work closely with you to tailor solutions for your clients that meet their charitable giving needs, offer the maximum charitable tax deductions, and provide many ways to incorporate charitable giving into their estate plans.
-Here are examples of situations your clients may be presented with, and how we can work with you for the best possible outcome.
+The Cleveland Foundation will work closely with you to tailor solutions for your clients that meet their charitable giving needs, offer the maximum charitable tax deductions, and provide many ways to incorporate charitable giving into their estate plans.
+Here are examples of how we can work with you for the best possible outcome.

 Closely Held Business Owners

 Scenario: Your client’s personal net worth is tied up in a closely held company, but he wants to find a way to support programs and activities in his community.